Optimal information gain at the onset of habituation to repeated stimuli

 (4) The comparison to the experimental data is not too strong of an argument in favor of the model.
 Is the agreement between the model and the experimental data surprising?
 What other behavior in the PCA space could one have expected in the data?
 Shouldn't the 1st PC mostly reflect the "features", by construction, and other variability should be due to progressively reduced activity levels?

 The agreement between data and model is not surprising - we agree on this - since the data exhibit habituation.
-However, the fact that, without any explicit biological details, our minimal model is able to capture the features of a complex neural system just by looking at the PCs is non-trivial.
-The 1st PC only reflects the feature that captures most of the variance of the data and, as such, it is difficult to have a-priori expectations on what it should represent.
-Depending on the behavior of higher-order PCs, we may include them in the revised version if any interesting results arise.
+However, we believe that the fact that our minimal model is able to capture the features of a complex neural system just by looking at the PCs, without any explicit biological details, is non-trivial.
+We also stress that the 1st PC only reflects the feature that captures most of the variance of the data and, as such, it is difficult to have a-priori expectations on what it should represent.
+In the case of the data generated from the model, most of the variance of the activity comes from the switching signal, and similar considerations can be made for the looming stimulations in the data.
+We updated the manuscript to clarify this point.

 Reviewer #3 (Public review):